neutrinojs/neutrino/packages/karma/README.md

 ## Watching for changes

-`neutrino-preset-karma` can watch for changes on your source directory and subsequently re-run tests.
+`@neutrinojs/karma` can watch for changes on your source directory and subsequently re-run tests.
 Simply use the `--watch` flag with your `neutrino test` command.

 ## Using from CI

-`neutrino-preset-karma` needs no additional configuration to run your tests in CI infrastructure, but you will still need to ensure your CI can actually run the tests.
+`@neutrinojs/karma` needs no additional configuration to run your tests in CI infrastructure, but you will still need to ensure your CI can actually run the tests.
 This usually means having a display emulator and access to the browsers you are testing against.